4K vs 1080p Projector

 Which is Better?

-So you may be asking yourself, “What resolution do I need for a projector?”
-If this article hasn’t answered that question, you may want to learn more about the different resolutions vs screen sizes.
+You may want to learn about the different resolutions vs screen sizes.
 But to sum it all up, a 4K projector’s most significant advantage over other projectors is image quality.
 Still, at a normal viewing distance, you’ll only notice slight differences.
 In addition, if you go with a more common resolution like a 1080 or 720p projector, you can save quite a bit of money.
-That said, if you’re a cinephile with an indoor theater, you might want to go with the premium 4K option.
-In that case, you wouldn’t want anything less than 1080p, especially not like the one you’ll see in our ViewSonic PA503S review.
-If you don’t mind paying more, however, you may want to check out the best laser projector as they will usually have a better image quality.
-And if you need great image quality for your art, be sure to check out our guide on great projectors for artists.

 If you plan to play games with your projector, make sure it has a “game mode” to cut down on input lag.